 Açaí is a superfruit from the Amazon that contains many antioxidants, a lot of energy and it’s cream is also prepared with guaraná, another amazonian fruit full of caffeine.
-Catuaba is an infusion of the bark of a number of trees native to Brazil, a “brazilian wine” that has nothing to do with wine and will get you drunk and energetic.
+Catuaba is an infusion of the barks of a number of trees native to Brazil, a “brazilian wine” that has nothing to do with wine and will get you drunk and energetic.
 Yes, it’s a bomb.
 And it’s delicious.

 Catuçaí!
 Danger, danger…